-- (1) New evidence cannot be tendered to the WAIRC during a hearing of an appeal unless the WAIRC grants leave under subsection (2) or (3). - (2) The WAIRC may grant the chief executive officer leave to tender new evidence if - (a) the appellant consents; or - (b) it is satisfied that it is in the interests of justice to do so. - (3) The WAIRC may grant the appellant leave to tender new evidence if - (a) the chief executive officer consents; or - (b) the WAIRC is satisfied that - (i) the appellant is likely to be able to use the new evidence to show that the chief executive officer has acted upon wrong or mistaken information; or - (ii) the new evidence might materially have affected the chief executive officer's removal decision; or - (iii) it is in the interests of justice to do so. - (4) In the exercise of its discretion under subsection (3), the WAIRC must have regard to - (a) whether or not the appellant was aware of the substance of the new evidence before the appellant's removal; and - (b) whether or not the substance of the new evidence was contained in a document to which the appellant had reasonable access before the appellant's removal.
+- New evidence cannot be tendered to the WAIRC during a (1) hearing of an appeal unless the WAIRC grants leave under subsection (2) or (3). - The WAIRC may grant the chief executive officer leave to (2) tender new evidence if - the appellant consents; or (a) - it is satisfied that it is in the interests of justice to do so. - The WAIRC may grant the appellant leave to tender new (3) evidence if - - (a) the chief executive officer consents; or - (b) the WAIRC is satisfied that - the appellant is likely to be able to use the new evidence to show that the chief executive officer has acted upon wrong or mistaken information; - the new evidence might materially have affected (ii) the chief executive officer's removal decision; or - it is in the interests of justice to do so. (iii) - In the exercise of its discretion under subsection (3), the (4) WAIRC must have regard to - whether or not the appellant was aware of the substance of the new evidence before the appellant's removal; and - whether or not the substance of the new evidence was (b) contained in a document to which the appellant had reasonable access before the appellant's removal.